ApplicationCraft/applicationcraft.com/source/developers/user-guide/product-guide/the-console/console-tabs/more/users-groups/users.html.markdown

 <td width="19">
 </td>
 <td width="667">
   Can create, administer and use Custom Widgets.
-See [Adding your own Widgets to Application Craft](/developers/user-guide/adding-widgets-and-api-methods/adding-your-own-widgets-to-application-craft/)
+See <a href="/developers/user-guide/adding-widgets-and-api-methods/adding-your-own-widgets-to-application-craft/">Adding your own Widgets to Application Craft</a>

 </td>
 </tr>